CLARIAH/scholarly-web-annotation-server/discussion/nested-pid-selector.md

 1. fetch all annotations targeting:
     - 1a. specific resource or one of its subresources,
     - 1b. and annotations on those annotations.
-2. when updating one annotations, ensure annotations on that annotation are updated where necessary.
+2. when updating one annotation, other annotations that target that annotation should be updated where necessary.

+**Note: neither of the two proposed selectors above meet requirement 1b.
+An annotation *a_1* that targets another annotation *a_2* does not contain information about the resources that *a_2* targets, so will not directly match requests for annotations on the targets of *a_1*.**

-Requirement 1 is achiedved by adding a `target_list` field in the annotation upon indexing that annotation.
+Requirement 1b can be fulfilled by adding a `target_list` field in the annotation upon indexing that annotation, and adding the `id`s of all (sub)resource targets of the annotation itself to the `target_list`, as well as of all annotations that it targets and their (sub)resource targets.
 The `target_list` field is removed by the server when passing the annotation to a client.
 That is, the `target_list` is only used internally for retrieval.

-**Note that the target list also contains a list of resources for annotations on annotations, therefore, is more powerful than the NestedPIDSelector.** An annnotation that targets the annotation example above has a target list that includes the example annotation as well as the path of (sub)resources that the example annotation targets. **The NestedPIDSelector does not meet requirement 1b.**

-The target list contains both `id` and `type` information of each (sub)resource, so that annotations can be retrieved for specific resources as well as resource types.
+The full example annotation above will have the following `target_list`:

 ```json
 {